zencode-choi/design_pattern/README.md

 - a way to build a tree-like structure

 ### Flyweight pattern
-- divided into intrinsic stat (common) and extrinsic states (unique to each flyweight)
+- divided into intrinsic (common) and extrinsic states (unique to each flyweight)
-- By sharing the common intrinsic states, it can increase the memory efficiency
+- by sharing the common intrinsic states, it can increase memory efficiency

 ## Behavior Pattern
 ### Mediator pattern